nmathira/cx-bot/README.md

 ### to run:

-1. Fill our .env with the template in .env.schema
+1. Fill out .env with the template in .env.schema
 2. run `tsc` and compile the project
 3. If the compilation succeded, proceed to run the bot by doing `node dist &`